|

 board.
 Immigrating to Canada, leaving your loved ones behind, would they ever see them again, not knowing what that new land

 would bring but hoping for a better future.
 For the youngster and teen agers a great adventure.
+This is the Volendam, the ship on which the family traveled

 from Rotterdam, The Netherlands to Halifax, Nova Scotia, Canada.
 They arrived on June 25, 1951 and traveled for 3 days on